 The new X5 folding knife from Hogue is a very attractive and functional everyday carry (EDC) knife.
 Made with a high quality 6061-T6 anodized aluminum frame, and a blade formed with the hot trending CPM154 stainless steel, the Hogue X5 appears to have all the right components to be capable of enduring a wide range of uses.
 When selecting a knife for any type of serious use, the buyer must pay particular attention to the materials used in construction.

 The blade of the Hogue X5 comes in a Spear Point configuration, with an opening assist flipper.
 Trying the X5 out at SHOT Show 2017 I found the flipper mechanism was very easy to use and achieve blade lock-out.
 The X5 blade will have a black, or tan Cerakote coating on the exterior of the blade providing outstanding protection from rust, corrosion, or other forms of wear.
-There is possibly going to be additional Cerakote colors for the blade (to match the G-Mascus® G10 grip inserts) as well.
-The Hogue X5 blade is 0.15 inches thick, and has a hardness rating of 57-59 on the Rockwell Chart.
-There will be a 4.0 inch and 3.5 inch blade option.
+There is possibly going to be additional Cerakote colors for the blade (to match the G-Mascus G10 grip inserts) as well.
+The Hogue X5 blade is 0.15 inches thick and has a hardness rating of 57-59 on the Rockwell chart.
+There will be a 3.5″ and 4″ blade option.

 There will be an ambidextrous stainless steel pocket clip for the Hogue X5 folding knife.
 Hogue describes the positioning of the pocket clip as “deep pocket carry” suggesting a more concealed carry profile.
 The pocket clip is fairly standard in configuration, though its stainless steel material is an upgrade providing greater protection when exposed to the elements.
 There is also a lanyard slot on the rear spine of the handle should a user desire to carry the X5 in that manner.